leal32b/template-npmjs/README.md

 ```

 ## Circleci config
+- Go to "Organization Settings" / "Security" and set "Allow Uncertified Orbs" to "Yes"
-Go to "Project Settings" / "SSH Keys" and add a "User Key"
+- Go to "Project Settings" / "SSH Keys" and add a "User Key"